POptUS/MINQ/CONTRIBUTING.rst

 --------------------

 Contributors should typically branch from, and make pull requests to, the ``main`` branch.
-The ``main`` branch is used only for releases.
-Pull requests may be made from a fork, for those without repository write access.
+(The ``main`` branch is used only for releases.)
+Email ``poptus@mcs.anl.gov`` or open an issue to request the write/branching permissions.
+Alternatively, pull requests may be made from a fork, for those without repository write access.

 Issues can be raised at